 Other things to do in Winton

 The Royal Open-Air Theatre and Museum is one of the few remaining “deckchair theatres” still operating in Australia.
-During the Winter months Nostalgia nights are held and if you plan your trip to coincide with the Winton Film Festival you will be able to sit and watch award winning movies under the stars. www.experiencewinton.com.au
+During the Winter months, Nostalgia nights are held and if you plan your trip to coincide with the Vision Splendid Outback Film Festival. you will be able to sit and watch award winning movies under the stars. www.experiencewinton.com.au

 Kronosaurus Korner Museum is on the main street of town and has an extensive and impressive collection of marine fossils on display.
 It is open 7 days a week (except Christmas, Boxing Day, New Year’s Day and Good Friday).
 There is a café, toilets and gift shop onsite and the Museum operates tours to the fossil digging sites.

 A short movie in the theatrette as you enter gives a great insight into what the area may have looked like and introduces you to the many marine reptiles, dinosaurs, pterosaurs, birds, fishes, crustaceans, cephalopods, gastropods, bivalves, echinoderms, plants species that lived there in the Early Cretaceous, 100-115 million-year-old period.
 Many of the 1000 plus fossils were donated by local graziers and station owners who discovered them as they moved stock or built fences and some were found by families like yours who struck it lucky at the digging sites.

 You can choose to take the free audio guide or read the information at each display as you make your way through 3 rooms full of amazing fossils.
 There is “Penny” the Polycotylid, one of the most complete vertebrate fossils in the world.
 “Wandah” Australia’s largest fossilised fish and the impressive 10-metre predatory Pliosaur, Kronosaurus.

 Digging for Fossils